JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/editor_events.md

 Placing the registration code in the `EditorHandlerIllustration` class is somewhat arbitrary in the sense that the registration of `MyTypedHandler` has nothing to do with the `EditorHandlerIllustration` class.
 However, the `EditorHandlerIllustration` class is convenient because as an action it gets instantiated at application startup.
 On instantiation, the `static` block of code in `EditorHandlerIllustration` gets evaluated.
-In the `editor_basics` code sample any of the `AnAction` derived classes would work for registering `MyTypedHandler`.
+In the `editor_basics` code sample, any of the `AnAction` derived classes would work for registering `MyTypedHandler`.